CyberCriminal0/Mercury/doc/README.md

-Clam 1.4.4
+Mercury 1.4.4
 =====================

-Copyright (c) 2014 Clam Developers
+Copyright (c) 2014 Mercury Developers

 Setup
 ---------------------
-[Clam Core](http://clamclient.com/download) is the original clam client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Clam transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Mercury Core](http://mercuryclient.com/download) is the original mercury client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Mercury transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.
 If you would like the process to go faster you can [download the blockchain directly](bootstrap.md).

 Running
 ---------------------
-The following are some helpful notes on how to run Clam on your native platform.
+The following are some helpful notes on how to run Mercury on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Clam-Qt.
+You need the Qt4 run-time libraries to run Mercury-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/clam-qt (GUI, 32-bit) or bin/32/clamd (headless, 32-bit)
+- bin/32/mercury-qt (GUI, 32-bit) or bin/32/mercuryd (headless, 32-bit)
-- bin/64/clam-qt (GUI, 64-bit) or bin/64/clamd (headless, 64-bit)
+- bin/64/mercury-qt (GUI, 64-bit) or bin/64/mercuryd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run clam-qt.exe.
+Unpack the files into a directory, and then run mercury-qt.exe.

 ### OSX

-Drag Clam-Qt to your applications folder, and then run Clam-Qt.
+Drag Mercury-Qt to your applications folder, and then run Mercury-Qt.

 ### Need Help?

 for help and more information.
-* Ask for help on [#clams](http://webchat.freenode.net?channels=clams) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=clams).
+* Ask for help on [#mercury](http://webchat.freenode.net?channels=mercury) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=mercury).
 * Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?topic=623147.0).

 Building
 ---------------------
-The following are developer notes on how to build Clam on your native platform.
+The following are developer notes on how to build Mercury on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)

 Development
 ---------------------
-The Clam repo's [root README](https://github.com/nochowderforyou/clams/blob/master/README.md) contains relevant information on the development process and automated testing.
+The Mercury repo's [root README](https://github.com/nochowderforyou/mercury/blob/master/README.md) contains relevant information on the development process and automated testing.

 - [Coding Guidelines](coding.md)
 - [Release Notes](release-notes.md)